Beginners and Intermediate

 That’s why this class is about educating you on the fundamental core ingredients so you can better understand how they work together in various ways to create different results.
 This class is perfect for absolute beginners and avid bakers alike.

-- Add crunch, flavour and texture your raw cakes by adding candied nuts, seeds and coconut.
+- Add crunch, flavour and texture by incorporating candied nuts, seeds and/or coconut into your desserts.
 Not only do they work as beautiful garnishes but adding texture makes your cakes infinitely more exciting to the palate bite after bite.